edwinibague/Seguridad_Informatica/README.md

 # Informatic_Security
 technical test ciber-security events

-this document its create to solve a multi-source Cyber-security Events Analysis, on this doccument the objetive is obtain a solution whit a pseudo implementation of knowledge on data modeling and other abilities. now I show the solution to differents task.
+This document is created to solve a Cybersecurity Event Analysis from multiple sources, in this document the objective is to obtain a solution with a pseudo implementation of knowledge about data modeling and other skills.
+Now the solution to different tasks performed is shown:

 ## Multi-Source Cyber-Security Events Analysis